alexharri/website/posts/planes.md

 <Scene scene="point-and-normal-with-plane" height={400} yOffset={-1} usesVariables />

-The normal $\vec{n}$ describes the plane's orientation, where the surface of the plane is perpendicular to $\vec{n}$, while the point $p$ describes _a_ point which the plane intersects.
+The normal $\vec{n}$ describes the plane's orientation, where the surface of the plane is perpendicular to $\vec{n}$, while the point $p$ describes _a_ point on the plane.

-We described this plane in terms of a single point $p$, but keep in mind that this plane—let's call it $P$—intersects infinitely many points.
+We described this plane in terms of a single point $p$, but keep in mind that this plane—let's call it $P$—contains infinitely many points.

 <Scene scene="plane-intersecting-points" height={400} yOffset={-1} usesVariables />

-If $P$ were described by one of those other points intersecting $P$, we would be describing the exact same plane.
+If $P$ were described by one of those other points contained by $P$, we would be describing the exact same plane.
 This is a result of the infinite nature of planes.

 This way of describing planes—in terms of a point and a normal—is the [point-normal form][point_normal_form] of planes.